SixArm/topics/topics/topological-sort-algorithm/index.md

 It's important to note that topological sorting is only defined for directed acyclic graphs (DAGs).
 If the input graph contains cycles, the algorithm will not produce a valid topological order.
 Therefore, it's crucial to ensure that the input graph is acyclic before applying topological sorting.

-Steps…
+Steps:

-Initialization: Start with an empty result list and an empty set or array to keep track of visited vertices.
+1. Initialization: Start with an empty result list and an empty set or array to keep track of visited vertices.

-Choose a Start Vertex: Select any unvisited vertex as the starting point.
+2. Choose a Start Vertex: Select any unvisited vertex as the starting point.
 This can be done by traversing the graph and finding a vertex with no incoming edges (in-degree of 0).

-Depth-First Search (DFS): Starting from the chosen vertex, perform a depth-first search (DFS) on the graph, visiting unvisited neighbors.
+3. Depth-First Search (DFS): Starting from the chosen vertex, perform a depth-first search (DFS) on the graph, visiting unvisited neighbors.
 During the DFS, add vertices to the result list once you've visited all of their neighbors.

-Backtrack: After completing the DFS from a vertex, you backtrack to the parent node and repeat the process for any unvisited neighbors.
+4. Backtrack: After completing the DFS from a vertex, you backtrack to the parent node and repeat the process for any unvisited neighbors.
 Continue this process until all vertices have been visited.

-Result: The result list will contain the topologically sorted order of the vertices, with the vertices that have no incoming edges coming first.
+5. Result: The result list will contain the topologically sorted order of the vertices, with the vertices that have no incoming edges coming first.